 The Indiana Heritage Fellowship Award recognizes a traditional artist who has made outstanding contributions to their artistic tradition and to their community.
 The award honors an individual’s long-term achievement within an art form that is rooted in community life in Indiana.
+Recipients of this award will receive an honorarium of $1,000 and an art prize.

 What are folk or traditional arts?